 - ENT 400 (3 cr. hrs.): Introduction to Entrepreneurship

 - ENGR 400 (3 cr. hrs.): Applied Business Techniques for Engineers

-- Completion of a semester-long faculty supervised professional experience (ENGR 399, 1 cr. hr.)
+- Complete a semester-long faculty-supervised professional experience (ENGR 399, 1 cr. hr.)

-- Complete 3 credit hours (1 cr. hr. per semester) in one or both of the following courses:
+- Complete 2 or 3 credit hours (1 cr. hr. per semester) in one or both of the following courses: